s-gv/femtowiki/README.md

 Notes
 -----

-Femtowiki allows users to create, modify, and delete pages and files.
+Femtowiki allows users to create wiki pages using markdown.
 Admin users control who can perform various actions with the following level of granularity.

 - Users belonging to the `PageMaster` group can create, modify, and delete all pages.